supalarry/summon-api/README.md

 # summon-api

+Summon is a work in progress to become a Slack plugin.
+It's purpose is to make asking for help and providing help at a workplace frictionless.

-Summon API is used for communication with the Slack API and in future with frontend.
+This repository is an API used for communication with the Slack API and in future with frontend.

 # Overview
 1. Written in node.js + typescript